-While a model with asymmetric overlapping ownership would allow for the analysis of additional issues (e.g., on the effects of a change in the ownership links between only a subset of firms), we expect our main insights on the effects of a uniform increase in overlapping ownership (i.e., an increase in $\lambda$ 's across all firm pairs) to hold in a model with asymmetric overlapping ownership.
+While a model with asymmetric overlapping ownership would allow for the analysis of additional issues (e.g., on the effects of a change in the ownership links between only a subset of firms), we expect our main insights on the effects of a uniform increase in overlapping ownership (i.e., an increase in $\lambda$ 's across all firm pairs) to hold.
 Particularly, similar forces will be at play.
-A uniform increase in $\lambda$ 's will tend to (i) directly increase the price and profits (i.e., with the number of firms held fixed), (ii) indirectly affect welfare through its impact on entry, which will depend on the balance of the three forces identified in section 5.1.
+A uniform increase in $\lambda$ 's will tend to (i) directly increase the price and profits (i.e., with the number of firms held fixed), (ii) indirectly affect welfare through its impact on entry, which will depend on the balance of the three forces identified in section 4.1.